IndrajeetPatil/devtoolverse/README.md

 # rpkgtools

-The goal of `rpkgtools` is to make it easy to install and subsequently load packages needed for development of R packages.
+The goal of `rpkgtools` is to make it easy to install and subsequently load packages needed for development and maintenance of R packages.

 ## Installation